matfitchell/dubiousdatabase/README.md

 Alisha A
 - Created the front-end page using HTML, CSS with Bootstrap, and Javascript for functionality.
 - Helped out with testing/implementing the backend functionality.
+Jonathan N
+- Set up the back-end web app
+- Created the routes (login, logout, and register) and password hashing.